-- Before removing and installing any control units, first turn the push-button ignition switch to the LOCK position, then disconnect both battery cables. - After finishing work, confirm that all control unit connectors are connected properly, then re-connect both battery cables. - Always use CONSULT-III to perform self-diagnosis as a part of each function inspection after finishing work.
-If a DTC is detected, perform trouble diagnosis according to self-diagnosis results.
+- This Procedure is applied only to models with Intelligent Key system and NATS (NISSAN ANTI-THEFT SYS-TEM). - Remove and install all control units after disconnecting both battery cables with the ignition knob in the "LOCK" position. - Always use CONSULT-III to perform self-diagnosis as a part of each function inspection after finishing work.
+If DTC is detected, perform trouble diagnosis according to self-diagnostic results.